High Availability and Disaster Recovery Considerations with Windows Azure SQL Database

 - Import/Export Service to migrate a database copy to one or more secondary data centers and, optionally, within your own on-premise SQL Server.

-For more information on backup, restore, and disaster recovery options in Windows Azure, see Business Continuity in Windows Azure SQL Database and Business Continuity for Windows Azure articles in the MSDN library.
+For more information on backup, restore, and disaster recovery options in Windows Azure, see Business Continuity in Windows Azure SQL Database and Windows Azure Business Continuity Technical Guidance articles in the MSDN library.